Terrible book reviews are not as bad as you think

 Some of these one-star reviewers are habitual and seeking attention, so replying and trying to defend yourself, or argue, only plays to what they would like – more attention.

-Just have a laugh, or a quick little cry, and be thankful that someone went to the trouble of writing a review about your book.
+Just have a laugh, or a quick little cry, and be thankful that someone went to the trouble of writing a review of your book.

 One last important note about one-star book reviews.